AocholAyoul9/aocholayoul9/README.md

 ## 🎯 About Me & Alternance Goal
 - I'm a Full-Stack Developer passionate about creating performant, scalable web applications.
 Currently seeking a **3-weeks company/1-week school alternance** in Full-Stack Development to support my Bachelor in Application Design & Development.
 My goal is to join an innovative team where I can contribute to real-world projects while mastering advanced development concepts.
-+ Passionate full-stack developer seeking **3w company/1w school alternance** to apply my skills in Spring Boot, Angular, and React while pursuing my Bachelor in Application Design & Development.
-I aim to contribute to impactful projects and master advanced development concepts in a collaborative environment.

 ---

 **Education Journey**: